 Lyfta invites children to become global explorers through immersive experiences and engaging human stories.
 Using desktops, tablets or VR headsets, students use 360 interactive stories, short documentary films, VR, AR and rich media articles to learn about the experiences of others.
 All media is short-form and the variety and of media used to convey information keeps the experiences interesting for children.

-The rich new-media experiences are complemented by easy to use lesson plans that delve into numerous topics and learning objectives in the national curriculum.
+The rich new-media experiences are complemented by easy to use lesson and assembly plans that delve into numerous topics and learning objectives in the national curriculum.
 Lyfta’s short online assessments make it easy to get real impact data after each class – where teachers can see clear before and after results.

 Pupils explore the personal homes and workplaces of fascinating people from around the world.
 In each space they can click on a variety of rich new-media content to learn about particular themes, such as gender equality, democracy, sustainability, international development and many more.
 They can click on people, bring them to life and get to know them through powerful short documentary films.

 A key factor is that the children are actively exploring the interactive environments from the outset – the experience is more akin to a game where they make their own choices, than a more traditional, passive learning experiences.

 For the best Lyfta learning experience, each student is invited to explore using their own devices.
 However, should the school not have devices for every student, a Lyfta lesson can still be conducted by sharing devices or simply by the teacher introducing it on a main screen.
 Conversely, when a whole class of children explores rich media on the internet there can be issues with bandwidth.
 Lyfta have therefore made some of the products downloadable to enable schools to run the programme without bandwidth/streaming issues.